rytmercado/nba-bets/README.md

  * A production README
  * Real-time NBA game odds and scores.
  * Nav links to include links to this project's Github repo and team member's Linkedin.
- * Ability to add more currency to fund future bets.

 ## Technologies <a name="technologies"></a>
  * Mongoose